| Spline Toolbox | ![]() |

 Examples

-seems uneven, you might try for a more equitable distribution of knots by using
+If the error in the least-squares approximation sp to some data x,y by a spline of order k seems uneven, you might try for a more equitable distribution of knots by using

-For another example, see the last part of the demo difeqdem
+For another example, see the last part of the demo difeqdem.

 Algorithm

-This is the Fortran routine NEWNOT
+This is the Fortran routine NEWNOT in PGS.
+With

-in PGS.
-With the order of the piecewise-polynomial function
+the order of the piecewise-polynomial function

-, the function is approximated by a piecewise constant function obtained by local, discrete, differentiation of the variation of
+is approximated by a piecewise constant function obtained by local, discrete, differentiation of the variation of

 .
 The new break sequence is chosen to subdivide the basic interval of the piecewise-polynomial